i2p/i2p.i2p/android/README.txt

 #then run the emulator:
 ../../android-sdk-linux_86/tools/emulator -avd i2p &

+# or to talk to a real phone in debug mode:
+adb kill-server
+sudo adb start-server
+adb devices

 #then wait a couple minutes until the emulator is up
 #then install the I2P app
 ant install